Marcellsantoso/android-betterpickers/README.md

 Added Pin Feature
 =================
 NumberPickerBuilder numberPicker = new NumberPickerBuilder();<br/>
+// Set maximum length can be input<br/>
 numberPicker.setMaxLength(maxLength);<br/>
+// Set minimum length can be input<br/>
 numberPicker.setMinLength(minLength);<br/>

-numberPicker.setAllowZero(true);<br/>
+// By default it doesn't allow to input 012, it will be converted to 12<br/. numberPicker.setAllowZero(true);<br/>

+// To replace all the number input with * (for password or pin)<br/>
 numberPicker.setHideNumberInput(true);<br/>

 // Password is default to allowToZero, and HideNumberInput<br/>
 numberPicker.setDisplayAsPassword(true);<br/>

+// Must implements this, otherwise everything will be returned as an integer
 * Implements PinPickerDialogHandler
 * @Override
 	public void onDialogPinSet(int reference, String pin) {